demaere-oiie/NQPlus/README.md

 is handled by blacklisting.

 ### Usage
-Example:
+For example,
 `./gradlew run --args 8`
 to get solutions
-for a normal chessboard
+for a normal chessboard.